edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-Using this annotation we don't care about subscriptions anymore, which is good to avoid doing mistakes.
-The decorator manage the subscription for us.
+Using this approach we don't care about subscriptions anymore, which is good to avoid doing mistakes.
+The decorator manage Subscriptions for us.

 ## Some best practices to follow